RazrFalcon/notes-on-svg-parsing/src/the-root-of-the-problem.md

 Maybe we should _just_ use something else?
 You might ask.
 Like what?<br>
 The only open-ish SVG alternative is PDF.
-Which is a nightmare on its own, while being conceptually simpler than SVG, since it doesn't have a text layout, filters/effects, animations and events.
+Which is a nightmare on its own, while being conceptually simpler, since it doesn't have a text layout, filters/effects, animations and events.